Tonawanda Engine

-Tonawanda Engine is a General Motors engine factory in Buffalo, New York.
+Tonawanda Engine (now known as Tonawanda Propulsion) is a General Motors engine factory in Buffalo, New York.
 The plant consists of three facilities totaling 3.1 e6sqft and sits upon 190 acre.
 The factory receives cast engine blocks from Defiance Foundry in Defiance, Ohio and Saginaw Metal Casting Operations in Saginaw, Michigan, and received engine block castings and cylinder heads from the former Massena Castings Plant in Massena, New York.